nickczh/nickchua/_posts/2023-12-22-Penetration-Testing-Methodology.md

     teaser: https://sites.breakingmedia.com/uploads/sites/3/2022/05/220524_cybersecurity_north_america_GettyImages-1213223956-scaled-1024x576.jpg
 ---

-In this post I am going to share some penetration testing process which I use both when conducting a general pentest or tackling Boot2Root machines.
+In this post I am going to share some penetration testing process which I use when conducting a general pentest or tackling Boot2Root machines.
 ## Introduction
 The [OWASP website](https://owasp.org/www-project-web-security-testing-guide/latest/3-The_OWASP_Testing_Framework/1-Penetration_Testing_Methodologies#penetration-testing-execution-standard) greatly summarises the penetration testing methodologies in terms of the standards and guides available.